gilleshenrard/ikoab_elise/README.md

 #### 3.1.2- web
 This is the website itself.
 It renders pages depending on the user's actions.

+Both pages are rendered with the help of html pages under templates/ and web/templates/, and use a base of Ajax for asynchronous communication with the server.

 It doesn't contain any low-level or DB-related treatment.
 It instead relies on the api to handle it.

 It consists of two pages :